SanPen/GridCal/doc/rst_source/theory/investments_evaluation.rst

     \frac{\sum C_va(x)_b}{va_{ref}} + \frac{\sum CAPEX(x)_i}{CAPEX_{ref}} + \frac{\sum OPEX(x)_i}{OPEX_{ref}}

 However, given the nature of the problem being solved, it is not possible to determine reference values for each criteria beforehand.
+Hence, some solutions are proposed, the reader can find the explanation and results obtained in the following subsections.

+4.1.
+First iteration normalization

-Hence, one proposed solution consists in taking the values of the terms for the first iteration with investments, compute scaling factors referent to that iteration as:
+The first solution studied consists in taking the values of the terms for the first iteration with investments, compute scaling factors referent to that iteration as

 .. math::
-    sf_{i} = \frac{mean_i}{min(mean)}
+    sf_{i} = \frac{min(mean)}{mean_i}

 being: